Forrester Experts Discuss BPM, the Future of Enterprise Applications and the Mobile, Cloud and Social “Game Changers”

 “The debate we have internally within Forrester pertains to how much of a barrier to innovation these large enterprise suites will be…[I]t’s going to be left to other game-changing technologies…The only question is how fast it will accelerate.”

 Download the full report from Connie’s blog to learn more.
-Then, contact Appian to see how our game-changing Mobile BPM, Cloud BPM and Social BPM can empower your organization to create value from a new world of emppowered customers.
+Then, contact Appian to see how our game-changing Mobile BPM, Cloud BPM and Social BPM can empower your organization to create value from a new world of empowered customers.

 -Ben Farrell, Director, Corporate Communications